ahmadore/flexisaf/README.md

 ## ERD/Class Diagram for the User model.

 The django.db.auth.models.AbstractUser was subclassed.
-This is facilitate for easy extension of the model when business requirements change in the future.
+This is to facilitate for easy extension of the model when business requirements change in the future.

 AbstractUser(Superclass)